ICCL has been fighting the roll-out of this card for years.

 - It has cost an estimated €60 million to roll out, with savings of only €2.5million in welfare fraud, according to the Department of Social Welfare.

 So, in time, you could be forced to store intimate personal data in this database which would be vulnerable to attack.
 The government has continued to roll-out the Public Services Card despite these problems.

 Read more about the myriad of problems with the PSC.

 Read about why your right to privacy is so important.

 Sign the petition to stop the Public Services Card by clicking here

-- It doesn’t appear the card is saving the state money in this regard.
-(See above: fundamental problems).
+In any case, it doesn’t appear the card is saving the state money in this regard.

 In summary, the PSC should not be continued in its current form given that:

 (b) it is not a necessary or proportionate system for achieving access of services or fraud prevention; and